 We all know that working out is a great way to keep our bodies fit and healthy.
 But did you know that exercise is just as important for the health of our minds?

-Mental Health Awareness Week and we’re celebrating the incredible power of exercise to keep us fit in mind as well as in body.
+This week is Mental Health Awareness Week and we’re celebrating the incredible power of exercise to keep us fit in mind as well as in body.

 And the benefits are endless.
 Exercise can make you happier, more positive, cleverer and even sexier.
 So what are you waiting for?
 It’s time to sweat yourself happy.